Photo: Courtesy Dunes on the Waterfront

 Marine life: Hey, if we were a Vanderbilt, we would have built a summer cottage here, too.
 Only an hour and a half from Beantown, Newport has a dramatic, ocean-crashing-on-rocks side facing the Atlantic; a cutesy, colonial side facing Narragansett Bay; and a third, Rhode Island Sound– oriented side that's swept with beaches.
 Easton's Beach—better known as First Beach—is the classic Americana spot, with a carousel, snack bar, and cabanas; Sachuset (Second) Beach is a 1.25-mile stretch below St. George's prep school that catches the crowd runoff.
 Few make it as far as Third Beach, a quiet spot for kiteboarding, kayaking, and bird-watching.
 Fewer still know about Bailey's Beach, reached at the end of the mansion-lined Bellevue Avenue.
 Most of the sand belongs to the blue-blooded members of the Spouting Rock Beach Association, but the west end is open to the public, with no fee for parking.
 Spend your cash instead on a platter of fried clams from Flo's Clam Shack.

-The Victorian furniture at the Chanler at Cliff Walk invokes the Gilded Age of the nearby mansions, and most of the 20 rooms have views of First Beach, plus Vanderbilt-quality niceties like Fili D'Oro linens and working fireplaces.
+The sanctuary: The Victorian furniture at the Chanler at Cliff Walk invokes the Gilded Age of the nearby mansions, and most of the 20 rooms have views of First Beach, plus Vanderbilt-quality niceties like Fili D'Oro linens and working fireplaces.

 The Chanler at Cliff Walk